hampgoodwin/.config/README.md

 Create a symlink from you $XDG_CONFIG_HOME/zsh/.zshenv to your $HOME/.zshenv .
 Unfortunately zsh will only look for this env file in the home directory.
 However, once it is in place, everything else should work well!

-## To Do

-Get a better local secrets management solution..
-I tried enpass-cli, but that was a bit difficult since it prompts for a PW in all scenarios and chatgpt nvim plugin doesn't handle the prompt.